About Intensive Law & Trial

 After days full of learning and practice, you’ll also get the chance to explore the vibrant culture of The City by the Bay visiting such attractions as Fisherman’s Wharf, Pier 39, and Ghirardelli Square.

-Envision offers a limited number of scholarships to qualified students each year based upon financial need, scholastic merit, leadership achievements, and other factors.
+Envision offers a limited number of scholarships to qualified students each year based upon financial need, scholastic leadership, achievements, and other factors.

 "My favorite part of the program was the lectures given by the law professors at Stanford.
 I think they both helped give me a feel of college lectures and taught me valuable information for the law field."